United States men's national rugby union team: Rivalry with Canada

 The United States' biggest rival is Canada, having played more test matches against Canada than any other nation.
 The two teams first met in 1977, and have played every year since then with the exceptions of 2010 and 2020, 2022–2023.
 As of the end of 2025, the two sides have met 67 times, with 25 wins for the U.S., 40 wins for Canada, and 2 draws.

 The U.S. and Canada routinely play each other in qualifying matches for the Rugby World Cup.
 They have met in the qualification stages for every tournament, with the exception of the 1987 invitational tournament and the 1995 tournament, for which Canada had automatically qualified by reaching the quarterfinals in the 1991 Rugby World Cup.
 Between 2016 and 2019, the teams played each other annually in the now defunct Americas Rugby Championship.

 Rugby World Cup

 The United States has qualified for every Rugby World Cup except the 1995 and 2023 tournament.
+The United States will host the 2031 tournament.
 The best result that the U.S. has managed at a Rugby World Cup is to win one game, which it accomplished in 1987, 2003, and again in 2011.